Change colour whenever you like

 Gel polish exploded in the 2010s, people said 'regular polish is dead'.
 But it didn't die.
 Still a billion-dollar market.
 Because polish can do what gel can't.

-Removal: Regular polish comes off at home with cotton and acetone in 5 minutes.
-Gel needs professional removal – acetone wraps, filing, time.
+Removal: Classic paint comes off at home in 5 minutes.
+Gel needs professional removal.

 There's something in regular polish that gel doesn't have: